 While many people know that there are different types of grasses, they don’t know what’s best for their area.
 Once you have suitable soil for a healthy lawn, it’s equally important to grow the right type of grass.

 You can check with your local extension office to find the best grass seed for your area.
+For more information on lawn care in Melbourne check out Instant lawn.

 3. Get the Right Equipment